emartynov/presentations/README.md

 ### Kotlin Script

-The talk was given at the DAUG meetup - Jun 2023
+The talk was given at:

+* The DAUG meetup - Jun 2023
+* Droidcon DE as a community talk - Jul 2023

 [Here is folder with the presentation files](kotlin-script)